eProsima/Fast-DDS-docs/docs/fastdds/getting_started/simple_python_app/includes/dataType.rst

     * HelloWorldCdrAux.hpp: C++ header file for HelloWorldCdrAux.ipp.
     * CMakeLists.txt: CMake file to generate C++ source code and Python module from the `SWIG`_ interface files, compile and generate C++ libraries.
-    * HelloWorld.py: Python module to be imported by your Python example.

 CMakeLists.txt
 """"""""""""""